pragzz1238/Sales-Prediction-using-Angular-Flask-and-ML/readme.md

      cd DemoApp
      ng serve
      ```
-     The Angular development server should start on http://localhost:4200.

 3. Open your web browser and navigate to http://localhost:4200 to access the Sales Prediction application.